 A post-graduation work permit (PGWP) is a document that gives you permission to remain in Canada as a worker and work full time for up to three years after you graduate from a Canadian post-secondary institution.

-To be eligible for a PGWP, you must have continuously studied full time in Canada and you must have completed a program of study that lasted at least eight months.
+To be eligible for a PGWP, you must have a valid study permit, have continuously studied full time in Canada and must have completed a program of study that lasted at least eight months.
 See full eligibility details.

-A PGWP is an excellent way to gain Canadian work exprience which you might need to qualify for permanent residence.
+A PGWP is an excellent way to practically apply what you have learned at UBC, advance your professional goals and gain Canadian work experience, which you might need to qualify for permanent residence.

 Follow this step-by-step guide on how to apply for a Post-Graduation Work Permit.

-We recommend that students wishing to travel outside Canada after applying for their PGWP come and see an International Student Advisor before leaving Canada.
+We recommend that students wishing to travel outside Canada after applying for their PGWP meet with an International Student Advisor before leaving Canada.